Financial analyst: Securities and Investment banking

-Most large teams will also include a CPA or CA in a dedicated technical role.
+Many large teams will also include a CPA or CA in a dedicated technical role.
 (In the Commonwealth, the CA qualification is often sufficient to access (junior) analyst roles.)

-Large trading houses, and banks, often employ an economics team, usually led by a PhD in the discipline, while a masters in economics is the typical requirement to join the team.
-This team produces the economic forecasts informing the various valuations and investment strategy;
+Banks often also recruit analysts with accounting qualifications to the middle office roles.
+The economics team is usually led by a PhD in the discipline, while a masters in economics is the typical requirement to join the team.